Help Managing Remote Internships

 While no online or short-term experience could ever replicate the unique benefits of a traditional internship, moving the Summer of 2020 internship season online is a better option for students who rely on this opportunity to gain experience and explore career options, especially those from underrepresented backgrounds who may not have other opportunities to do so.
 Likewise, for organizations offering summer internships, online internships also provide a better solution than eliminating these programs this year, especially for those that rely on summer internships as a recruiting tool.
 We know there are a lot of “what ifs” right now.
 We’re here to help.

-If you’re interested in learning more about how we can help you manage your remote internship program, contact us here.
+If you’re interested in learning more about how we can help you manage your remote internship program, sign up for a free consultation with us.